 Entripy outfitted all employees in health and safety custom t-shirts for the duration of our health and safety week.
 The t-shirts not only served as a reminder throughout the week to keep safety top of mind, but have been re-used and worn by staff long after the week was over.
 Every time someone wears their health and safety custom t-shirt, others are reminded of the lessons we learned during the week.

 Make Responsibilities Clear

 Safety is everyone’s responsibility.
 Often, employees know more about specific safety issues related to their equipment or work environment than management does.
-Entripy put up signs around our production facility, especially around our screen printing presses, heat transfer machines and warehouse areas to remind employees to report any hazards immediately to their supervisor.
+Entripy put up signs around our production facility, especially around our machinery and warehouse areas to remind employees to report any hazards immediately to their supervisor.

 Holding individuals accountable for health and safety is also key.
 Not only do employees need to be kept informed of the company’s safety standards, but a clear message needs to be sent that the company has a zero-tolerance policy towards attitudes or actions that put oneself or others in danger.